-The art throughout this Study is used with the permission of the artist.
-It is under copyright and unauthorized reproduction is prohibited.
+Bishop Chris McLeod National Aboriginal Bishop The art throughout this Study is used with the permission of the artist: it is under copyright and unauthorized reproduction is prohibited.

-Please contact Glenn Loughrey at glennloughrey.com for further information, to purchase his art (all paintings in this study are for sale) or to support his work.
+Please contact Glenn Loughrey at glennloughrey.com for further information, to purchase his art (many of the paintings in this study are for sale) or to support his work.